PotatoOfDoom/CyberFSR2/README.md

 # DLSS2FSR (CyberFSR/PotatoFSR)
-Drop-in DLSS replacement with FSR 2.1.2 for various games such as Cyberpunk 2077, Red Dead Redemption 2, etc.
+Replacing DLSS 2.x with FSR 2.1.2 for various games such as Cyberpunk 2077, Red Dead Redemption 2, etc.

 It includes a DLL wrapper/injector (winmm.dll) to disable Nvidia GeForce RTX GPU checking, so AMD Radeon / Nvidia GTX users can enjoy the mod.

-## Join out Cult here: https://discord.gg/2JDHx6kcXB
+## Join our Cult here: https://discord.gg/2JDHx6kcXB

 ## List of Supported Games